sguox002/leetcode/behavior.md

 	- different skill, familarity, expertise.
 - how to work with engineers with different background
 	- use languages they are familiar
-	- make requirement, time, effort, interfaces clear.
+	- make requirement, time, effort, interfaces, problem scope clear.

 - how to deal with customer or difficult customer
 	- get customer feedback and work backward